ampproject/amphtml/extensions/amp-story/1.0/_locales/README.md

 /* ... */
 ```

-4. Send a pull request with your changes
+4. Send a pull request with your changes.

 # Adding new translations (non-English strings)

-1. Find which string(s) are missing by looking at [the string spreadsheet](https://bit.ly/amp-story-strings)
+1. Find which string(s) are missing by looking at [the string spreadsheet](https://bit.ly/amp-story-strings).
 2. Open the `*.js` file from the [`_locales` directory](https://github.com/ampproject/amphtml/tree/master/extensions/amp-story/1.0/_locales) for the language you would like to add a translation for
 3. Add a new object key with the `LocalizedStringId` as the key, and an object containing the string as its value.
 For example: